Whistleblowing in Aged Care: Protections Under the New Aged Care Act

 The new Aged Care Act and whistleblower protections

-The Act is aimed at enhancing whistleblower protections, particularly addressing the concerns raised by the Royal Commission about the fear of reprisal deterring complaints in residential aged care facilities.
+The Act aims to enhance whistleblower protections, particularly addressing the concerns raised by the Royal Commission about the fear of reprisal deterring complaints in residential aged care facilities.
 These changes are designed to bring aged care whistleblower protections more in line with those found in the whistleblower legislation of the Corporations Act 2001 and the National Disability Insurance Scheme (NDIS) Act.

 Summary of changes